ara3d/bowerbird/README.md

 can host many other plug-ins which can be dynamically compiled and modified without restarting the host application.
 This means that we can quickly create new experiments, plug-ins, try out new ideas, or test hypotheses aboout our code.

-## **Important**: Builing the Source Code

-This repository is intended to be used as a sub-module of [the main Ara3D repository](http://github.com/ara3d/ara3d).
-If you want to build the code from source, clone that repository, and build the solution.

 ## Issues and Feedback